berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section07 Homework 0.1.md

     #f

-Why `and` is a special form: it evaluates its arguments and stops as soon as it can, returning `#f` as soon as any argument evaluates to false.
+Why is `and` a special form?
+It evaluates its arguments and stops as soon as it can, returning `#f` as soon as any argument evaluates to false.
 This turns out to be useful: